OscarOu0421/nctu_np/project2/README.md

 2. Design a server of the chat-like systems, called remote working systems (rwg).
 In this system, users can communicate with other users.
 You need to use the single-process concurrent paradigm to design this server.<br>
 3. (Bonus) Design the rwg server using the concurrent connection-oriented paradigm with shared memory.<br>
 These three servers must support all functions in project 1.<br>
 ## II.
+The structure of the working directory

+## II.
 Scenario of Part One
 You can use telnet to connect to your server.<br>